ComputerNetworksVIT/LAN-TOPOLOGY-MAPPER/README.md

 | Permission denied | Missing sudo | Run `sudo python3 app.py` |
 | Vendor shows as "Unknown" | Vendor DB incomplete | Update Nmap or add manually |

----

-## Conclusion

-1. The project efficiently identifies all devices connected to a Wi-Fi or LAN network.
-2. It integrates **Flask, Scapy, and Nmap** to demonstrate real-time device discovery.
-3. It provides a **visual network topology map**, clearly showing how all devices are connected within the network.
-4. The system highlights practical applications in **network analysis** and **cybersecurity**.